What Is NemoClaw? NVIDIA's AI Agent Play, Explained

 The "agent washing" problem NemoClaw inherits

+But the gap between demo and production is still enormous.
 Gartner's estimate that only ~130 of thousands of "agentic AI" vendors are real should give everyone pause.
 The market is saturated with tools that call themselves agents but are really just chatbots with extra steps.
-NVIDIA's NemoClaw may genuinely be different - the company has the technical depth and infrastructure to build something real.
-But the announcement itself is light on specifics, and "open-source enterprise AI agent platform" is the kind of phrase that could describe anything from a transformative framework to a glorified SDK.
+NVIDIA has the technical depth to build something real — and what they've shipped so far suggests they are — but OpenShell is alpha software in single-player mode.
+The enterprise-grade multi-tenant deployments that Salesforce and SAP need are on the roadmap, not in the product.

 The bigger picture